-Challenging the Police Stop
+Challenging for the Victim of an Unlawful Police Stop

 There may be instances where the officer’s report or testimony does not match the conduct or the events that transpired.
 There are always more sides to the story than just the officer’s version.
 This is when video and witness testimony comes into play.

 Video and Audio Recording

 For example: When driving, you may have swerved out of the way of something in the middle of the road, or to avoid hitting an animal in the road.
 The officer may have just seen a car swerve, and thought that you may have been driving while intoxicated.
 Evidence to prove your side of the story in the form of video or witnesses can be crucial in your defense against an improper stop.
 If the court rules the stop was not legal, all evidence from the prosecution will have to be suppressed and they will be forced to dismiss the case.

 Video / Audio evidence can be in the form of:

 - Mobile Devices

 - Security Cameras